 - 1. Remove the spark plug. - 2.
 Insert the dial indicator into the spark plug hole. - 3.
 Remove the four bolts from the ignition cover. - 4.
 Remove the water pump belt from the rotor and water pump shaft. - 5.
 Turn the crankshaft counterclockwise until it reaches top dead center. - 6.
 Set the dial indicator to zero - 7.
-Turn the crankshaft clockwise until the dial indicator reaches 0.040" (1.0 mm) from top dead center. - 8.
-At this position the line on the rotator should align with the center of the stator coil at 2 o'clock position on stator frame.
-If not call Cobra support line.
+Turn the crankshaft clockwise until the dial indicator reaches 0.035" (0.9 mm) from top dead center. - 8.
+At this position the line on the rotator should align with the center of the stator coil at 5 o'clock position on stator frame.
+If not loosen the three 5mm bolts to adjust the stator.